eugene09s/TexasHoldem/README.md

 ## Poker game
-The first thing the guest sees is the home page with the poker rules.
-Also, the guest can log in or register.
-Further, the guest, having passed the authorization, becomes a user.
-Each user has their own profile, which can be edited: name, biography, phone number and photo.
-Also, the user can change his password using the old password.
-The administrator role allows you to ban / unblock users and add money to users' balances.
-All users can go to the game page (lobby), select a table, sit at the table and start the game if there are at least two players at the table.
-After the end of the game, the statistics will be recorded and the user will be able to see it.
+The first thing a guest sees is the home page with poker rules.
-## Project features:
+A guest also can log in or register.
+After passing the authorization, a guest becomes a user.
+Each user has his own profile, which can be edited: name, biography, phone number and photo.
+Also, users can change their passwords using the old password.
+The administrator's rights allows you to ban/unban users and add money to users' balances.
+All users can go to the game page (lobby), select a table, join, and start the game if there are at least two players .
+After the game, the statistics will be recorded and a user can see it.## Project features:
 * User friendly URL
 * Localization: en_EN, ru_RU
 * 2 roles